I’m no Feng Shui master. But that never stopped me from applying Feng Shui to bring harmony, love, success and prosperity into my life over the years.

 - Big and leafy plants are ideal as they create the appearance of flow (avoid prickly plants such as cacti)

 - Get rid of dead and dried plants and flowers

-- Create soft effects through objects that are round and curvy — for instance, get round tables instead of square or rectangular tables with sharp corners
+- Create soft effects through objects that are round and curvy — for instance, get round tables instead of square or rectangular tables with sharp corners for your living room

 - Don’t place sharp objects (such as knives) on display